Characters in Romeo and Juliet: Servant to Capulet

 A servant to Capulet is sent to deliver party invitations to a number of nobles and friends to Capulet.
 While walking, he comes upon Romeo and Benvolio and asks them to read the list for him, as he cannot read.
 As a thank you, he invites both to "come and crush a cup of wine," not realizing that they are Montagues.
 This character may have been intended to be the same as Peter, and is usually identified in scripts either as Peter or as a Clown.

 Old Capulet

 Old Capulet is Capulet's cousin.
 He appears as an elderly man sitting with Capulet in the feast.

 House of Montague

 The Montague family (Montecchi) was a political faction of the 13th century.
+The family name derives from the historical Montecchi, a noble family also mentioned by Dante Alighieri among the factions involved in the Guelph–Ghibelline conflicts.
+Through Luigi da Porto's sixteenth-century novella, the names entered the literary tradition that culminated in Shakespeare's Romeo and Juliet.

 The Montagues are generally portrayed as the 'better' of the two families, as they are not seen to be provoking fights and are often found trying to avoid fighting whenever they could, and occasionally found trying to dissuade the fighters to return to peace.